Minors in Research

 - Principles and operations of academic research

-Applicants accepted to the summer program must attend two full days of mandatory orientation.
+Applicants accepted to the summer program must attend a mandatory orientation on June 22, 2020.